JunaidKhan444/draggable-kanban-board/README.md

-# Kanban-Board
+# Kanban-Board 📋

-The Kanban Board is a task management tool that provides a visual representation of your workflow.
-This repository contains a drag-and-drop-based Kanban board implementation, enabling you to effectively manage your tasks and track their progress from the "Todo" column to the "In Progress," "Blocked," and finally, the "Completed" column.
+The Kanban Board 📌 is a dynamic task management tool providing a visual journey from "Todo" ➡️ "In Progress" ➡️ "Blocked" ➡️ "Completed."

-# Features
+## Features 🚀

-* Drag and drop tasks between different columns.
+- Drag-and-drop tasks seamlessly.
-* Create, edit, and delete tasks.
+- Create, edit, and delete tasks effortlessly.
-* Task details.
+- Detailed task view for better insights.
-* Responsive design for optimal viewing on different devices.
+- Responsive design for optimal viewing across devices.
-* Light and Dark Mode.
+- Light and Dark Mode for a personalized experience.

-# Installation
+## Installation 🛠️

-To set up the Kanban Board locally, follow these steps:

-1. Clone the repository :  `git clone https://git@github.com:JunaidKhan444/Kanban-Board.git`
+1. Clone the repository:  `git clone https://git@github.com:JunaidKhan444/Kanban-Board.git`
-2. Navigate to the project directory :  `cd Kanban-Board`
+2. Navigate to the project directory:  `cd Kanban-Board`
-3. Install dependencies :  `npm install`
+3. Install dependencies:  `npm install`
-4. Run the application: : `npm run dev`
+4. Run the application: `npm run dev`
-5. Click on LocalHost
+5. Open in your browser at LocalHost.

-# Usage
+## Usage 🧑‍💻

-* To add a new task, click on the "Plus Icon" button in the desired column and fill in the task details.
+- To add a new task, click on the "Plus Icon" button in the desired column and fill in the task details.
-* To move a task, drag and drop the task card from one column to another.
+- Move tasks seamlessly by dragging and dropping between columns.
-* To edit a task, click on the task card and make the necessary changes.
+- Edit a task by clicking on the task card and making necessary changes.
-* To delete a task, click on delete icon on the task card.
+- Delete a task by clicking on the delete icon on the task card.

-# Contributing
+## Contributing 🤝

 Contributions are welcome!
-If you'd like to contribute to the Kanban Board, please follow these steps:
+If you'd like to contribute to the Kanban Board:

 1. Fork the repository.
-2. Create a new branch : `git checkout -b my-feature`.
+2. Create a new branch: `git checkout -b my-feature`.
-3. Make your changes and commit them : `git commit -am 'Add new feature'`.
+3. Make your changes and commit them: `git commit -am 'Add new feature'`.
-4. Push the changes to your fork : `git push origin my-feature`.
+4. Push the changes to your fork: `git push origin my-feature`.
 5. Submit a pull request detailing your change.

+Happy coding! 🚀👩‍💻👨‍💻